West End revitalisation

 For more information visit the Yungondi Building Refurbishment webpage.

 Plans to improve the ambience of City West are also underway with greener and more connected courtyards and streetscapes.
 From George Street and Fenn Place to the Lion Arts courtyard, an array of green features and design improvements are set for completion.
 Additions include comfortable and flexible furniture, paved plazas, vertical gardens, tree planting, digital backdrops, interactive installations and spaces for pop-up shops.
 The by-words for this initiative are green and engaging.

-Designed by students for students, the new City West Student Lounge is open 24/7 to provide a social space for students to interact, unwind and re-energise.
+Designed by students for students, the City West Student Lounge is open 24/7 and provides a social space for students to interact, unwind and re-energise.
 Equipped with a self-service food area, mobile charging facilities, a media lounge with TV, newspapers and magazines and student lockers, the new lounge was opened in September 2015.

 For more information visit the Student Lounge webpage.

-The City West Child Care Centre was relocated to a completely new site and a quality modern facility.
-Conveniently located on the corner of Waymouth and Elizabeth Streets, the Centre provides care for children from 0-5 years with places for 96 children.
-Completed in September 2015 the new Centre features landscaped play mounds, a large sandpit, a play kitchen and top quality learning and development facilities for both children and the staff delivering care.
+The City West Child Care Centre is now conveniently located on the corner of Waymouth and Elizabeth Streets, providing care in quality modern facilities for children from 0-5 years.
+With places for 96 children and completed in September 2015, the new Centre features landscaped play mounds, a large sandpit, a play kitchen and top quality learning and development facilities for both children and the staff delivering care.